Amirmahdi-Amrollahi-Biukey/Locating-Telecommunication-Sites-Problem/README.md

 # Locating-Telecommunication-Sites-Problem
-Solving a Locating Telecommunication Sites Problem with 3 objective functions by goal programming using Pyomo library in Python for Operations Research (II) course under supervision of Prof. Seyed Hosein Eiranmanesh, University of Tehran
+Solving a Locating Telecommunication Sites Problem with 3 objective functions by goal programming using Pyomo library in Python for Operations Research (II) course under supervision of Prof. Seyed Hosein Iranmanesh, University of Tehran